Java 21 · Project Loom · Spring Boot 3.2+

 Q8: What is StructuredTaskScope.ShutdownOnSuccess used for?

-📊 Key numbers Platform thread: ~1 MB OS stack · Virtual thread: ~1–2 KB heap · Memory ratio: ~500–1000× · Carrier threads: ~1 per CPU core · VT creation cost: ~10× faster than platform thread · 1M VTs heap: ~2 GB · 1M platform threads: ~1 TB OS stack (impossible)
+Key Numbers to Know Platform thread stack: ~1 MB (OS native memory) · Virtual thread stack: ~1–2 KB (Java heap) · Memory ratio: 123× · Carrier threads: ~1 per CPU core · VT creation: ~10× faster than platform thread · 1M VTs heap usage: ~2 GB · 1M platform threads: ~1 TB OS stack (impossible)

 ⚙️

-JVM flags to know -Djdk.tracePinnedThreads=full — detect thread pinning (stack trace on every pin)
+-Djdk.tracePinnedThreads=full — detect thread pinning (dev/test)

 -Djdk.virtualThreadScheduler.parallelism=N — set carrier thread count

-3 anti-patterns to avoid 1. newFixedThreadPool(N, Thread.ofVirtual().factory()) — pooling VTs defeats their purpose
+1. Executors.newFixedThreadPool(N, Thread.ofVirtual().factory()) — pooling VTs

 🔄

-CompletableFuture upgrade path Old: CompletableFuture.supplyAsync(() -> ...) — uses ForkJoinPool platform threads
+Old: CompletableFuture.supplyAsync(() -> ...) — uses default ForkJoinPool (platform threads)

 Better: supplyAsync(() -> ..., Executors.newVirtualThreadPerTaskExecutor())